zirkelc/ai-filter-stream/README.md

 ### Usage

-Use the `filterUIMessageStream` function to wrap the UI message stream from `result.toUIMessageStream()` and provide a filter to include or exclude certain UI message parts:
+Use the `filterUIMessageStream` function to wrap the UI message stream from [`result.toUIMessageStream()`](https://ai-sdk.dev/docs/reference/ai-sdk-core/stream-text#to-ui-message-stream) and provide a filter to include or exclude certain UI message parts:

 > [!NOTE]
-> Providing a `MyUIMessage` type `filterUIMessageStream<MyMessage>()` is optional and only required for type-safety so that the part type is inferred based on your tools and data parts.
+> Providing a [`MyUIMessage`](https://ai-sdk.dev/docs/reference/ai-sdk-core/ui-message#creating-your-own-uimessage-type) type to `filterUIMessageStream<MyMessage>()` is optional and only required for type-safety so that the part type is inferred based on your tools and data parts.

 ```typescript
 import { streamText } from 'ai';